Stephen Hendry: World Champion and world number one (1989–1999)

-In 1994, Hendry was awarded an MBE.
-In the 1994–95 season, he won his third UK Championship, defeating Ken Doherty 10–5 in the final and setting a new record for the most centuries in a professional match, with seven.
-This still holds the record for the most centuries in a 19-frame match as well as jointly holding the record (with Judd Trump and Ding Junhui) for the most centuries in any professional contest.
+In the 1994–95 season, he won the UK Championship, defeating Ken Doherty 10–5 in the final and setting a new record for the most century breaks in a professional match, with seven.
 Hendry ended the season by winning the 1995 World Championship, defeating O'Sullivan 13–8 in the quarter-finals, White 16–12 in the semi-finals, and Nigel Bond 18–9 in the final to claim his fifth world title.
+His break of 147 in the semi-final against White was only the third maximum in the history of the championship.
+During the season he also won the Top Rank Classic, European Open, Charity Challenge, and the European League, which contributed to record prize money of £740,550 in a single season.
+This took him over £4 million in career prize money, the highest career prize money earnings ever.

-In the 1995–96 season, Hendry again won all three Triple Crown events: He defeated Peter Ebdon 10–3 to win his fourth UK Championship, defeated O'Sullivan 10–5 to win his sixth Masters, and defeated Ebdon 18–12 in the 1996 World Championship final to win his sixth world title, equalling the modern-era record held by Ray Reardon and Steve Davis.
+Hendry again won all three Triple Crown events in the 1995–96 season: He beat Peter Ebdon 10–3 to win his fourth UK Championship, defeated O'Sullivan 10–5 to win his sixth Masters, and won 18–12 against Ebdon in the 1996 World Championship final.
+It was his sixth world title, equalling the modern-era record held by Ray Reardon and Steve Davis.
 Hendry remains the only player to win all three Triple Crown events in two different seasons.
 He was named the BBC Scotland Sports Personality of the Year for a second time in 1996.

-In the 1996–97 season, Hendry won his fifth UK Championship, coming from 4–8 behind to defeat John Higgins 10–9 in the final.
+In the 1996–97 season, Hendry won his fifth UK Championship, coming from 8–9 behind to defeat John Higgins 10–9 in the final.
 In the best-of-17 Liverpool Victoria Charity Challenge final, he led O'Sullivan 8–2 but O'Sullivan won six consecutive frames to take the match to a deciding frame.
-However, Hendry won the decider with a maximum break for a 9–8 victory, making him the only player to make a maximum break in the deciding frame of a final.
-At the 1997 World Championship, Hendry reached a sixth consecutive world final but lost 12–18 to Doherty, his first defeat in a world final and his first loss at the Crucible since 1991.
-His 29 consecutive victories at the Crucible over that period remains a record.
+However, Hendry won the decider with a maximum break for a 9–8 victory.
+At the 1997 World Championship, he reached a sixth consecutive world final but lost 12–18 to Doherty, his first defeat in a world final and his first loss at the Crucible since 1991.
+His 29 consecutive victories at the Crucible over that period remains a record as of 2026.